ddavidovic/sphinx-test-lesson/content/HPC-intro/HPC-demo.md

 ```
 -->

 In this demonstration, we will show you the basic principle of how to access an HPC cluster, prepare a simple job and execute it on the compute nodes.
-The test system is the supercomputer [Supek](HPC-infra.md) operated by the University Computing Centre, University of Zagreb.
-The basic principles of work demonstrated in this course are similar on all other clusters and supercomputers, however, each might have its own software stack, hardware architecture and storage system.
+The test system is the supercomputer [Supek](HPC-infra.md) operated by the University of Zagreb, University Computing Centre.
+The test application running today is [ChASE](https://github.com/ChASE-library/ChASE), a Chebyshev Accelerated Subsapce Eigensolver for Dense Eigenproblems, a numerical library for solving large and complex eigenvalue problems on distributed computing systems.

-The clusters your SSH protocol to access them.
+The working principles demonstrated in this course are also applicable to all other clusters and supercomputers, but each may have its own software stack, hardware architecture and storage system.

-The clusters use resource management and job submission systems - the compute nodes cannot be accessed directly by the user.
+user.

 ## A typical cluster workflow